 Find recipes that fit your budget—yes recipes, as in cooking and preparing meals from ingredients.
 With very little cooking background, anyone can learn to make great soups and casseroles.

 Deciding on recipes and planning meals in advance will become your financial lifesaver.
 Find recipes online.
-There are plenty on this site EverydayCheapskate.com Search sites like AllRecipes.com where you can input the ingredients you have to find recipes that use them.
+There are plenty on this site EverydayCheapskate.com.
+Search sites like AllRecipes.com where you can input the ingredients you have to find recipes that use those items.